bitplane/pypi-stats/DEPLOYMENT.md

 # Deployment Setup

-This document explains how to set up the automated PyPI stats system in GitHub Actions.

 ## Required GitHub Secrets

 Set these in your GitHub repository settings under Settings → Secrets and variables → Actions: